rommapp/muos-app/README.md

 # Overview

-This is a retro handheld app that connects to your RomM Host instance and allows you to fetch games wirelessly from your retro handheld device.
+An app for CFWs that connects to your RomM instance and allows you to fetch games wirelessly from your Anbernic device.

 ## Screenshots